JesterlJoker/The-Four-Horsemen-Project/README.md

     Note 4: Warnings has a three count law.
 Ones reaching three count you will be banned to a minimum of 1 month and a maximum of two months

 ## Work done
-- Basic Functionality
-##

 - [x] Login / Registration System
     - Includes: Email system, referral system, birthdate system
 - [ ] Item System
     - Will be added after Business System is finished
 - [ ] Food System
     - Will have a variety of food for different races(In the future, make it work first)
 - [ ] Weapon System
     - Will be added after Business System is finished
 - [ ] Drug System
     - Will be added after Business System is finished
 - [ ] Door System
     - Includes: Virtual and Interior Location
             - Locks and Pass keys
             - Names and Ownership
     - Type: Normal Door
 - [ ] Government System
     - Includes: Dynamic Door System(Type: Government Door)
             - Faction System
             - Factions will have four factions: Police, Medic, Special Forces, Secret Service
             - The Mayor and his cabinets will not be part of any Faction but will have rule over this factions